onesuper/weakpoint/weakpoint/themes/light/slides.md

 ## It Is Not...

-* a powerful slideshow creator
+* a powerful slideshow authoring tool
 * WYSIWYG

 ----